Marken2808/JavaFx/JavaWeb/blogs-jhipster/README.md

 For more information, refer to the [Running tests page][].

+### E2E Webapp Code Coverage

+When using Cypress, you can generate code coverage report by running your dev server with instrumented code:

+Build your Angular application with instrumented code:

+    npm run webapp:instrumenter

+Start your backend without compiling frontend:

+    npm run backend:start

+Start your Cypress end to end testing:

+    npm run e2e:cypress:coverage

+The coverage report is generated under `./coverage/lcov-report/`

 ### Code quality

 Sonar is used to analyse code quality.
 You can start a local Sonar server (accessible on http://localhost:9001) with: